May 27, 2015 at 7:04 PM

 MITSUBISHI 5 YEAR WARRANTY

-One manufacturer leading the way in providing a longer warranty is Mitsubishi, who now provide a five year, 62,500miles (125,000 miles for the L200) warranty in the UK, as standard, across its entire line-up.
+One manufacturer leading the way in providing a longer warranty is Mitsubishi, who now provide a five year, 62,500 miles warranty in the UK, as standard, across its entire line-up.
 This covers all their vehicles including commercial vehicles, as well as domestic, and doesn’t come at any additional cost.

 This long warranty applies to any new Mitsubishi purchased after the 1st January 2015, vehicles purchased before this date will still benefit from the previous warranty length of three years.